 If HOA documents don’t make provisions for maintenance responsibilities in common areas, then it’s wise to address the issue at a general meeting of the HOA board.

 Another common issue that often arises between unit owners and the HOA is damage caused by guests.
 We’ve all experienced or heard of stories where the holiday guests of a particular unit owner damaged common areas like the swimming pool or gym equipment.
 In most cases, the HOA is responsible for repairing the area without any assistance from the offending party.
-That’s because the unit owner has already paid for such eventualities through his/her monthly due payment.
+That’s because the unit owner has already paid for such eventualities through monthly due payments.

 But, some HOAs will charge costs back to the member who was responsible for the guest.
 Note that this isn’t some form of punishment.
 Instead, it’s a way for the HOA to recoup the unexpected costs of repairing or replacing the damaged property that was not in its budget.

 What if unit owners are unhappy with the way in which the HOA responds to maintenance requests or its ability to maintain common areas in general?
 For instance, unit owners might feel that the HOA is neglecting pool maintenance.
-Maybe the landscaping is starting to look unkempt and overgrown.
+Maybe the greenery is starting to look unkempt and overgrown.

 Your first course of action as a unit owner should be to refer to the governing documents.
 This is to ensure that you’re clear on the HOAs maintenance obligations.
 The document should also set out what the proper recourse should be for a dissatisfied unit owner.
 You might need to take photographic evidence of the overgrown area along with a note of the time and date at which the photo was taken.
 This makes it easier to understand the nature of the complaint.

 Do some digging to find out why maintenance isn’t being done.
-Perhaps maintenance responsibilities are usually assigned to individual committee members to handle and there are new people who need a bit of time to learn everything.
+Perhaps maintenance responsibilities are assigned to individual committee members to handle and there are new people who need a bit of time to learn everything.
 Sometimes, you’ll find that the problem is with the contractor and not the board.
-That’s why it’s important to avoid jumping into conclusions and find out the cause of the situation first.
+That’s why it’s important to avoid jumping to conclusions and find out the cause of the situation first.

 Only once you’ve gathered the relevant information can you raise the issue at the next HOA board meeting.
 If the board fails to resolve the issue to your satisfaction, there isn’t much else you can do about the problem, except mobilize other unit owners to sign a petition and remove a board member.